ids/cluster-builder/index.md

   integrity="sha256-FgpCb/KJQlLNfOu91ta32o/NMZxltwRo8QtmkMRdAu8="
   crossorigin="anonymous"></script>

-Transparently uses [Ansible](https://www.ansible.com) and Bash to deploy [Kubernetes kubeadm clusters](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) to [Proxmox VE](https://www.proxmox.com/en/).
+[cluster-builder]() uses [Ansible](https://www.ansible.com) and Bash to deploy [Kubernetes kubeadm clusters](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) to [Proxmox VE](https://www.proxmox.com/en/).
+Ansible executes commands (plays) as a human operator might, making the entire cluster configuration process transparent and configurable.
 Easy to see what is happening, easy to diagnose problems.
-Ansible executes commands as a human operator might, making the entire cluster configuration process transparent and configurable.
+Easy to customize.
+Over the years `cluster-builder` has been used to deploy `kubadm k8s` to VSphere/VMWare ESXi, Virtual Box and now Proxmox VE.

+Deploying stable `kubeadm k8s` since `1.12`.

 Updated for __2025__ with: